 In 2024, the Indian cinema horror and thriller niche dropped “Shaitaan” (translated as “Devil”) onto the Netflix platform.
 A title that feeds into good versus evil and takes the reins of what it means to be a parent, Shaitaan really gives you more bang for your buck.
 If you’ve never dabbled in the Hindi language movie realm, this is probably as good a place as any to start.

 Directed by Vikas Bahl (with Queen and Super 30 being box office hits.)
 The film is a remake of a previously released 2023 version “Vash” which was produced in the Indian Gujarati language.
-Both titles include most of the same cast however, the original movie received a lot less attention.
+Both titles include two of the same cast however, the original movie received a lot less attention.
+The son and daughter in both the original and the remake are played by Anngad Raaj and Janki Bodiwala.

-Fortunately, whatever changes were made (apparently Vash had 8 cuts) to get Shaitaan to a wider audience, this is a film for lovers of clear and clever narratives.
+Fortunately, whatever changes were made (apparently Vash had 8 cuts) to get Shaitaan to a wider audience, this film is for lovers of clear and clever narratives.
 There is deep and rich cinematography, and enough vicious nasty scenes to satisfy most of the horror movie crowd.

 Opening scenes set the bar in terms of what to expect.
 In a swirling close-up scenic shoot of what initially looks like a commercial sewing room, I was reminded of the title sequence for the Dexter TV series.
 Its opening theme song provided visuals that made objects that were not dangerous look like they were.
 In Shaitaan, needles stab into larger material objects, red dye is shown seeping into coarse absorbent surfaces and everything looks industrial while a low chanting throbbing song plays in the background.